 - United Kingdom (UK): The UK government published the “AI Code of Conduct”, which provides guidelines to encourage ethical AI practices.
-Additionally, the UK’s Information Commissioner’s Office (ICO) released an “Explaining Decisions Made with AI” guidance, which focuses on explaining AI algorithms and ensuring transparency.
+Additionally, the UK’s Information Commissioner’s Office (ICO) released an “Explaining Decisions Made with AI” guidance, which focuses on explaining AI models and ensuring transparency.

-International Organisations and Guidelines on AI Governance
+International Organisations and Guidelines for Effective AI Governance

 International organisations are also actively involved in shaping AI governance globally.
 Here are a few notable examples:

 - Organisation for Economic Co-operation and Development (OECD): The OECD has developed the “OECD Principles on AI”, which provide a comprehensive framework for the responsible development and use of AI.
 These principles emphasise inclusiveness, transparency, and accountability, and cover areas like human-centred values, fairness, privacy, and security.

 - United Nations (UN): The UN has established the “UN Centre for Artificial Intelligence and Robotics” to promote international cooperation in AI governance.
 The UN is also working on the “UN Guiding Principles on Business and Human Rights” to address the impact of AI on human rights.

 AI Governance Best Practices and Initiatives To Support the Future Of AI Governance

 Apart from comprehensive AI regulations, there are several best practices and initiatives being undertaken by industry bodies, academic institutions, and think tanks to promote responsible AI governance.
 Here are a few notable examples: